Huskyeder/stackato-doc/admin/server/configuration.rst

 automatically calculate the network / broadcast addresses for you, and prompt for the 'sudo' password to write the changes.

+The command can be run non-interactively with the following arguments:

+* --interface
+* --ip
+* --netmask
+* --gateway
+* --dns-nameservers (set empty "" to skip)
+* --dns-search-domains (set empty "" to skip)
+* --restart-network

+If the IP address provided differs from the previous one, and the node isn't configured as a micro cloud, :ref:`kato node migrate
+<kato-command-ref-node-migrate>` is run automatically.

 As a precaution, the command does not automatically restart networking services.
 To do so, run the following commands::